 Get a Gig at a Top Software Development Company

 When you finished bootcamp, you might have been a bit concerned about your job prospects.
 There are lots of developers looking for work, after all.
-If you want to work for a dedicated tech company, you might be even more discouraged, considering how many coders would like those gigs.
-But you don’t have to be.
-There are some excellent software development companies out there that would be happy to hire bootcamp graduates and put them to work.
+If you want to work for a dedicated tech company, you might be even more discouraged, considering the steep competition for those gigs.
+But you don’t have to be; there are some excellent software development companies out there that would be happy to hire bootcamp graduates and put them to work.

 Access Development is a fantastic starting point.
 This Utah-based company works with B2B and loyalty programs and is always on the lookout for hot new prospects.
 They’ll gladly snap up any qualified bootcamp grads and pay proper wages.